survivejs/react-book/manuscript/11_styling_react.md

 The methodologies also bring their own quirks (e.g. complex naming schemes).
 This may make certain things more complicated than they have to be.
 They don't necessarily solve any of the bigger underlying issues.
 They rather provide patches around them.

 There are various approaches that go deeper and solve some of these fundamental problems.
-That said it's not an either-or proposition.
+That said, it's not an either-or proposition.
 You may adopt a methodology even if you use some preprocessor.

 ## cssnext, Less, Sass